The-Strategy-Unit/nhp_elicitaition_tool/inst/app/home_text_phase_1.md

 1) To review the description and plot for each parameter.

-2)  To thoughtfully list out the factors which you think will lead to a surprising (low or high) value under **Scenario A - steady state community capacity**
+2)  To thoughtfully list out the factors which you think will lead to a surprising (low or high) value under **Scenario B - growing community capacity**

 3) Use the slider to select the lower and upper % values for your forecast based on the factors you have listed.
 The percentage reductions can only go from 0% (no reduction) to 100% (total reduction).